 9. Have plenty of snacks

-Make sure to take more than enough drinks, snacks, food, wipes and nappies on board and factor in the potential to be delayed.
-We were delayed traveling from Switzerland back to the UK and had already checked in our main bags with the spare nappies and wipes in.
+Make sure to take more than enough drinks, snacks, food, wipes and nappies on board.
+Factor in the potential to be delayed.
+We were delayed traveling from Switzerland back to the UK.
+We had already checked in our main bags with the spare nappies and wipes in.
 With it being the end of the holiday, we had no extra money either to buy more.

-Don’t be afraid to ask the airline for help – EasyJet provided us with vouchers to by extra supplies in the pharmacy thankfully.
-Despite being delayed for 4 hours, my baby had another poop-splosion moments before we boarded, it’s becoming a hobby of hers.
+Don’t be afraid to ask the airline for help.
+EasyJet provided us with vouchers to by extra supplies in the pharmacy thankfully.
+Despite being delayed for 4 hours, my baby had another poop-splosion moments before we boarded!

 10. Feed on take off and landing

-Probably the most obvious one but worth a mention anyway but do try to feed your baby on take off and landing as them sucking will definitely help their little ears to equalise the pressure.
+Probably the most obvious one but worth a mention anyway.
+Try to feed your baby on take off and landing as them sucking will definitely help their little ears to equalise the pressure.
 I would add to this though not to start the feed too early – hold out for as long as you can (without them being uncomfortable of course) as the first time I did this, my baby had finished her breastfeed when we were still chugging down the runway!
 Luckily it didn’t bother her but it may have done.

 11. Bring entertainment

-Otherwise we took in in turns to stay at the back of the plane with her so she could have a little run around there, albeit in a cramped space.
+Otherwise we took in in turns to stay at the back of the plane with her.
+She could have a little run around there.
+Albeit in a cramped space.
 Also take a few new books that they haven’t seen before as this will encourage them to keep still.

 12. Forget the routine and focus on just surviving the flight!

 I spent a lot of time trying to ‘time’ when my baby would sleep on-board to help alleviate the jet lag at the other end of the journey.
-In actual fact, she really had very little interest in sleep once she saw the excitement of traveling on a plane, with a lot of other people, and children, and flashing lights, and noise.
+In actual fact, she really had very little interest in sleep.
+Once she saw the excitement of traveling on a plane, with a lot of other people, and children.
+Not to mention the flashing lights, and noise.
 Really it just turned into survival and I’d go with that from now on.

-Yes, of course try and encourage sleep where you can but really take it in turns with your partner so that you both get a little sleep yourselves too so that when you do land, you’re not quite as frazzled as you might have been.
+Yes, of course try and encourage sleep where you can.
+If you have a partner with you, take it in turns.
+You both get a little sleep yourselves too.
+When you land, you won’t be quite as frazzled as you might have been.